NickatGIHS/pykemon/README.md

 So that's about it!
 These are ***still works in progress***, and may not be done for a while.

+All rights to Nintendo, Creatures Inc and Game Freak

 ### References
  - [Bulbapedia](https://bulbapedia.bulbagarden.net/wiki/Main_Page) for the info in `pokemon.csv`